refractproject/refract-spec/namespaces/mson-namespace.md

 In other words, an expanded element is one that does not contain any _Identifier_ (defined below) referencing any other elements than those defined in MSON namespaces.

-The expanded Refract MUST, however, keep the track of what data structure was expanded and what from where.
+The expanded Refract MUST, however, keep the track of what data structure was expanded and what from where and it MUST preserve the order of any member elements.

 ### Example